YieldRay/ShareMe/README.md

 # ShareMe!

-an online service just like <https://note.ms/>
+An online service just like <https://note.ms/>
+It is compatible with note.ms's principal function

 ## Architecture